pratiknapit/pratiknapit.github.io/_teaching/COMP3331 - Computer Networks.md

 type: "Undergraduate course"
 permalink: /teaching/COMP3331
 venue: "UNSW"
-date: 2023-01-01
+date: 2024-01-01
 location: "City, Country"
 ---

 This course is an introductory course on computer networks, focused on common paradigms and protocols used in present data communication.
-Through lectures, in-class activities, labs and assignments, you will learn the theory and application of
+Through lectures, in-class activities, labs and assignments, you will learn the theory and application of the following.

 1. medium access control, congestion control, flow control, and reliable transmission,
 2. addressing and naming,